Vieloooo/Lease_OT/Doc/0_Core.md

 - Payment method: some
     - this defines the method that lessor accepted: like "cash", "check", "wire-transfer", etc.
 - Service covered: some
-    - this attributes contains all service covered in rent, like "heat", "water", "electricity", etc.
+    - this contains all services and utilities covered in rent, like "heat", "water", "electricity", etc.

 Object proerties:
 - has other fee: some
     - some services are not included in the rent, so in this section, the other services and its cost should be listed

 ## Other fee
-Service that do not covered in rent.
+Services or utilities that do not covered in rent.

 Data properties:
 - Fee name: 1
     - the name of a service, like "parking", "internet", etc.
 - Amount: 1
-    - the cost for this service
+    - the cost for this service or utility

 ## Deposit
 Deposit refers to the money paid by a tenant to a landlord who have entered into a rental agreement.